Keeping Your Pet Safe and Comfortable – Traveling With Your Pet

 You’ll need bags for handling waste on bathroom breaks.
 These can be corralled in a larger zipper bag or stowed in a small bin.

 Don’t forget your pooper scooper.
-You may wish to store this in a small airtight container to keep things clean and to contain any smell if you’re not able to completely clean the scoop after every use.
+You may wish to store this in a small, airtight container to keep things clean and to contain any smell if you’re not able to clean the scoop after every use completely.

-Your pet’s favorite bedding may be too cumbersome to bring on your road trip, but a favorite pillow or blanket could help to calm him while traveling, both in the car and when you reach the new and unfamiliar destination.
+Your pet’s favorite bedding may be too cumbersome on your road trip, but a favorite pillow or blanket could help calm him while traveling, both in the car and when you reach a new and unfamiliar destination.

 Finally, rubberized or plastic covering for the flooring and seats can be useful in making sure your car’s interior stays clean and free of damage.